 STATUS OF THIS DOCUMENT

-This is the Initial Report on Data & Metrics for Policy Making (DMPM), prepared by ICANN for submission to the GNSO Council on [date].
-A Final Report will be prepared by the Working Group and ICANN staff following review of public comments on this Initial Report.
+This is the Initial Report on Data & Metrics for Policy Making (DMPM), prepared for public comment.
+A Final Report will be prepared by the DMPM Working Group and ICANN staff following review of public comments on this Initial Report.

 SUMMARY

-While this Working Group is not a Policy Development Process (PDP), this report is submitted to the Council and posted for public comment in accordance with the PDP Manual.
+While this Working Group is not a Policy Development Process (PDP), this report is submitted to the GNSO and posted for public comment in accordance with the PDP Manual.